zeroincombenze/tools/z0bug_odoo/egg-info/description.rst

 OCB / core test
 ~~~~~~~~~~~~~~~

 Zeroincombenze® OCB uses submodules.
-When test in starting, travis-ci upgrade repository and submodules.
+When test is starting, travis-ci upgrades repository and submodules.
 To avoid submodules upgrade use this directive compatible with OCA MQT:

 ::